 If you're doing on-demand trust, then you've got to be able to dictate access to machines via policy.
 Having visibility into disparate trust systems is also important because machines come and go in a virtual containerized world and we need to be able revoke trust on demand.
 Plus, you’ll need to deliver machine identities in a way that automatically scales up or down to meet on-demand trust systems.

 Zero Trust access would take into account which servers, along with which policies that determine which certificates would establish trust for how long.
-In other words, authenticated access would granted, then retired when it is revoked—whether that’s five days or a couple hours.
+In other words, authenticated access would be granted, then retired when it is revoked—whether that’s five days or a couple hours.
 In the future the lifetimes are going to get much, much, much shorter.
 So, these things will have to be done quickly.

-With a platform for machine identity protection, like the one that we offer here at Venafi, you can establish on-demand trust by creating and controlling access at the machine identity level.
+With a platform for machine identity management, like the one that we offer here at Venafi, you can establish on-demand trust by creating and controlling access at the machine identity level.
 Plus, you’ll have the visibility into trust across the environment.
 So, you can enforce Zero Trust in your cloud and on-premises environments and verify that your machine identities are protecting what they should.

 How are you handling Zero Trust in the cloud?